Sylvester domains and pro-$p$ groups: Introduction

 If $F$ is a finitely generated free pro-$p$ group, then $\Falgebra{F}$ is isomorphic to a ring of non-commutative formal power series over $\F_p$, and so from \cite{Co74} we know that $\Falgebra{F}$ is a Sylvester domain.
 In \cite{jaikin-zapirainExplicitConstructionUniversal2020}, the first author proved that in this case $\irk_{\Falgebra{F}}=\rk_F$.
 In this paper we extend this result to finitely generated free-by-\(\Z_p\) pro-\(p\) groups. \begin{thm} Let $G$ be a finitely generated torsion-free pro-$p$ group containing an open free-by-\(\Z_p\) pro-$p$ subgroup.
-Then $\Falgebra{G}$ is a Sylvester domain and, moreover, $\irk_{\Falgebra{G}}=\rk_G$. \end{thm} We do not know whether the last conclusion of the theorem holds always if $\Falgebra{G}$ is a Sylvester domain.
-We leave this as a question. \begin{Question} Let $G$ be a pro-$p$ group.
+Then $\Falgebra{G}$ is a Sylvester domain and, moreover, $\irk_{\Falgebra{G}}=\rk_G$. \end{thm}

+\begin{Question} Let $G$ be a pro-$p$ group.
 Assume that $\Falgebra{G}$ is a Sylvester domain.
-Does $\rk_G$ coincide with the the inner rank of $\Falgebra{G}$? \end{Question} One striking consequence of Theorem \ref{main} is that $\rk_G$ takes only integer values.
-This provides new cases for which the pro-$p$ Atiyah conjecture holds (see \cite[Conj.
+Does $\rk_G$ coincide with the the inner rank of $\Falgebra{G}$? \end{Question}

+Recall that the pro-$p$ Atiyah conjecture predicts that if $G$ is a pro-$p$ group with the exponent of its torsion elements bounded by \(p^n\) then $\rk_G$ takes values in \(p^{-n}\Z\) (see \cite[Conj.
 11.1]{campbell_l2-betti_2019}).
+The following consequence of Theorem~\ref{main} provides new cases where this conjecture holds.